coderanger/coderanger.net/content/posts/application-cookbooks.md

 automatically.

 The second issue is the use of LWRPs for both the core framework and the strategies.
-Due to the way LWRPs are loaded, they cannot be easily subclassed or inherit from other code.
+Due to the way LWRPs are loaded, they cannot be easily extended or inherit from other code.
 This leads to an unfortunate amount of copy-pasta when extending a deployment strategy.
 Additionally writing new deployment strategies can be confusing to new users where is deviates from normal Chef